MarioM8la08/MarioM8la08/README.md

   - A worker sends a request via a dedicated interface, automatically updating the count of available pieces at their station.
   - The system processes the request and communicates to the warehouse to replenish the requested pieces.
 - **Technology Stack:**
-  - HTML, CSS, JavaScript, SQL
+  - Html, Css, NodeJs, Express, SQL
 - **Optimization:**
   - Designed exclusively for workstation monitors (desktop layout).